Infant bats babble, just like human babies, study finds

 The greater sac-winged (Saccopteryx bilineata) bat pups were observed in their natural habitats in Panama and Costa Rica.

-Researchers took daily audio and video recordings of the pups, tracking them from birth until weaning.
+Researchers took daily audio and video recordings of the pups, tracking them from birth until weaning, which for most bats is around three months.
+Their lifespan is typically seven years.

 They found the male and female pups babbled daily for around seven weeks, with the "babbling bouts" of "long multisyllabic vocal sequences" lasting up to 43 minutes at a time.